Nakamir-Code/SKAzureCloud/README.md

 The application has demonstrations of:
 * Logging in / authenticating users via Azure Active Directory before they can use the StereoKit application.
-* Token acquisition using MSAL in a StereoKit-UWP application running on Hololens-2.
+* Token acquisition using MSAL in a StereoKit-UWP application running on HoloLens 2.
-* Using the acquired token to get data from Microsoft Graph API.
-* Using the acquired token to upload a blob to azure blob storage and then read the contents of the blob.
+* Acquires the access token to upload a blob to Azure Blob Storage and then read back its contents.
-* Both silent and interactive token acquisition is demonstrated.
+* Demonstrates both silent and interactive token acquisition.

 ## Azure Setup:
 Please look at the following samples to learn to do all the necessary setups using the Azure Portal.